stanford-ssi/biology-backspace/starting_strands.md

 3. Introducing Exonuclease T, which will cleave the 3' region of the elongated starting strand, effectively cleaving excess nucleotides that are not to be added. (zuo_deutscher_1999)
 This experiment is intended to implement each of the steps of the 'backspace' technique, resulting in the addition of a single nucleotide to a pre-determined ssDNA strand.
 The protocol builds on previous experiments undertaken using TdT and Exonuclease T.

-TdT extension and ExoT cutback will be tested on both the original and the modified starting strands, each
+TdT extension and ExoT cutback will be tested on both the original and the modified starting strands, each with 2 different complementary strands (of 5 adn 6 bp lengths).

 ## Materials